Protecting Your Events

 are essential to confronting risks both known and unknown

-and uncontrollable events)?
-There are three proven concepts to support event professionals and event organizers to be mission ready: (1) risk-based event planning and decision-making; “secure by design” principles for enhancing safe and secure guest experiences in crowded places; and the performance of operational readiness exercises.
+There are three proven concepts to support event professionals and event organizers to be mission ready: (1) risk-based event planning and decision-making; (2) “secure by design” principles for enhancing safe and secure guest experiences in crowded places; and (3) optimizing team performance and preparedness through operational readiness exercises.

 While we may not be able to predict when and where an adverse security or public safety ‘risk event’ may materialize, event organizers still have the opportunity to proactively identify risks, assess the potential impacts and develop a proactive plan to ensure that your organization and event team are prepared and confident to respond and recover from adverse advents.